 Our Corsica Villages Snapshot

 The oldest inhabited village in Corsica and considered one of the most beautiful villages in all of France with a history dating back to the 9th century.
 The village offers 360 views of the surrounding countryside and coast, earning it the nickname ‘Eagle’s Nest’.

-Colorful village made up of reddish-orange roofed stone houses, set high in the Alta Rocca, Levie has a rich history presented within the Museum of Archaeology.
+A colorful village made up of reddish-orange roofed stone houses, set high in the Alta Rocca, Levie has a rich history presented within the Museum of Archaeology.

 Sainte Lucie de Tallano

 This mountain village with a small, quaint main square and handful of great restaurants is seated high above the Rizzanese Valley.
 Famous for its olive oil, the Moulin a Huile mill provides a unique tour, showing you how their noteworthy oil is made.

 Our Favorite Corsica Hikes

 Vallee du Tavignano (Corte area)

 Located in Corsica’s deepest gorge, the car-free area of Vallee du Tavignano is only accessible by foot and remains off the beaten path.
 From Corte, the signposted track leads to the Passerelle de Rossolino footbridge reached after an approx 2.5-hour hike.
 This is a blissful place for a picnic with plentiful green and natural pools for wading!

 Les Calanques De Piana (Between Ajaccio and Cali in the Gulf of Porto)

 This amazingly beautiful area adjoining the sea is made up of strangely-shaped pink and ginger-colored boulders, sculpted cliffs, and awe-inspiring vistas.
 The rock-riddled 10k (6 mile) hike stretches between Porto and the pretty/quaint Village of Piana (population 500).
 Many picturesque switchbacks and otherworldly terrain to enjoy!